sasjs/lint/README.md

 - "error" - show error in the log (exit code is 1 when triggered)

 ## Upcoming Linting Rules:

-- `noGremlins` -> identifies all invisible characters, other than spaces / tabs / line endings.
-If you really need that bell character, use a hex literal!
-- `lineEndings` -> set a standard line ending, such as LF or CRLF

 # SAS Formatter